Why would I buy an overlay and not a solid piece of granite?

 - Greener: You save the expense of sending your existing worktops to the landfill.

-- Get the exact kitchen look you like as the range of engineered stone colours and finishes is extensive.
+- Choose the style: Get the exact kitchen look you like with an extensive range of engineered stone colours available.

 Get the kitchen of your dreams without the hassle and cost of replacing your existing kitchen.
 Resurface your worktops with top quality, customised worktops designed, made and installed by Granite and TREND Transformations.